 We’ve all been watching a lot more tv than we used to, am I right?
-Before the virus struck, I wasn’t a big tv watcher, but now it seems to be an almost nightly event to work our way through two or three episodes of the same show until eventually, we’ve seen every episode.
-So how does one go about finding binge-worthy shows that you’ve never heard of before?
+Before the COVID virus struck, I wasn’t a big tv watcher.
+Now it seems to be an almost nightly event to work our way through two or three episodes of the same show until eventually, we’ve seen every episode.

 There is some dark material here, and yet you will find yourself drawn to and really caring about most, if not all, of these well-constructed characters.

 There are two seasons of this detective drama.
 The investigators and key characters remain the same, but each season focuses on a separate crime.
-Season one is eight episodes, and season two is six.
+Season one is eight episodes long, and season two has six episodes.

 John’s assistant is DI Owen Vaughan, who clearly respects Kadi and her abilities.
 They make an excellent team.
 Thankfully (to me at least) there is not even a hint of romance between these two.
 They are professionals and friends.
 Personally, I hate when shows have gratuitous romantic tension between two co-workers as if that is the only way members of the opposite sex can relate.

 Hidden is also on Acorn Streaming Service (again, there’s a free trial through Amazon Prime.)

 3. From Spain: Money Heist

 “Bella Ciao, bella ciao, bella ciao ciao ciao”…just trust me, you’ll be singing and humming those words on repeat once you dive into this thoroughly engrossing drama (with plenty of humor!).

 Originally titled “La Casa de Papel” (House of Paper) the setting for this show is Madrid, Spain.